agc93/wingvortex/docs/content/en/docs/introduction/_index.md

 ### Nexus Mods

 To be clear and upfront: being supported in Vortex (using WingVortex) **does not** mean that the Nexus Mods or Vortex team officially supports this extension or any mods you install using it.
 See [the FAQ](/docs/introduction/faq) for extra details.

+The Nexus team has, however, enabled Vortex integration on Nexus Mods for PW so once you have the extension [installed](/docs/usage/installation) you can use the Vortex buttons on the site to quickly install mods.